prihodkoserge/angular-product-store/README.md

 # Angular Product Store (Angular1.5)
 ## DONE
-- Main page - the list of all products ( basic number of 6-8 products is a must )
+- Main page - the list of all products
 - Single product page
 - Create product page
 - You can delete or edit products